WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 dtype: int64
 ```
 We see that the 67 total missing values correspond to approximately 0.61% of the complete dataset; a relatively low fraction.
 Before preprocessing the data, we will impute these missing entries according to the datatypes returned in Section 2.
 Therein, we saw that columns A1, A2, A4, A5, A6, A7, A14 assumed the following datatypes:
-- A1: Categorical
-- A2: Continuous
-- A4: Categorical
-- A5: Categorical
-- A6: Categorical
-- A7: Categorical
-- A14: Continuous

 For the categorical columns, we use the pandas ```ffill``` method to impute any missing value with the value from the previous row, while for the continuous columns, we replace any missing value with the mean of the non-missing values for that column:
 ```python